Mujibul Haque (officer): Career

 Mujibul Hoque was a counsel at the Bangladesh Embassy in Thailand from 2003 to 2007.
-He was the United Nations Mission Sector Commander of Gali Sector in Georgia.
+He was the United Nations Mission sector commander of the Gali Sector in Georgia.
 He was the commander of the Bangladesh Rifles Dhaka Sector.
-He was the commanding officer of Operation Dal-Bhaat which was launched by the Caretaker Government during 2007-2008 Bangladesh political crises.
+He was the commanding officer of Operation Dal-Bhaat, which was launched by the caretaker government during the 2007-2008 Bangladesh political crises.
 He planned to retire on 3 April 2009.

 Death

 Mujibul Hoque was present at the Bangladesh Rifles Headquarters when the BDR Mutiny started on 25 February 2009.
 He was taken prisoner by mutinous soldiers.
-He was then killed in the third floor of a building by Lance Nayek Anwar, Havildar Yusuf, and Sepoy Bazlur Rashid.
+He was then killed on the third floor of a building by Lance Nayek Anwar, Havildar Yusuf, and Sepoy Bazlur Rashid.
 He was shot and then thrown out of the window.

 Personal life

 Mujibul Hoque was married to Nehreen Ferdousi.
-Judge Md Akhtaruzzaman of the Dhaka metropolitan sessions court sentenced 152 mutineers to death, 158 to life imprisonments, and 251 were sentenced to various jail terms in 2013.
+Judge Md Akhtaruzzaman of the Dhaka metropolitan sessions court sentenced 152 mutineers to death, 158 to life imprisonment, and 251 were sentenced to various jail terms in 2013.
 The verdict was upheld by the Bangladesh High Court in 2017.